realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing.md

 Salience determines what receives energy and action.

-Habituation stabilizes salience over time, preventing infinite loops.
+Habituation stabilizes salience over time, preventing runaway amplification.

-Without habituation, cognition would destabilize into runaway amplification.
+Without clamp mechanisms in cognition:

+- Decision would never resolve
+- Rumination would not terminate
+- Attention would fragment infinitely
+- Action would not occur

+Salience dynamics require truncation and stabilization to remain viable.

 This explains: